 I wrote back: “You just proved my point.”

 To our beloved academics.
-We listen to the lovely talks.
+We listened to the lovely talks.
 We listened to very beautiful meetings in the hall here.

-I spoked with Ajahn Buddhadasa.
+I spoke with Ajahn Buddhadasa.
 I had this conversation with him that I am going to quote in a moment or two.
-In speaking with him, there is little danger for the academics, school teachers, professors and translator and all those who work with students.
+In speaking with him, there is a little danger for the academics, school teachers, professors and translators and all those who work with students.

 The danger is that the mind knows a lot but practice and experience is less.
-It is the problem with the university life.
-We can know much in our head but in the deep of our being, we don’t know.
+That is the problem with university life.
+We can know much in our head but in the depth of our being, we don’t know.

 We need a radical change in thinking and attitude in university life.
-One of the contributions that beloved academics can make is please, bring in (actual, first-hand) experiences.
-The language of economics, sustainability, politics, finance, global issues are important issues.
+One of the contributions that beloved academics can make is please, bring in actual, first-hand experiences.
+The languages of economics, sustainability, politics, finance, global issues are important issues.
 But I have to say, as a political activist, it is not the language in the street.
 It is the language in the book.
 It is the language in the university.
 It is the language in politics.
 We have to explore the language and most importantly ask: “What is the person’s experience in relationship to these subjects?”

 If you speak about sustainability, that would be valuable and important.
 What ways are we contributing to sustainability?